Commonly asked questions

 I have a product (or am planning to buy one) that you don’t support.
 Will you support it in the future?

 If the product is (or will be) a core part of how you detect, investigate and resolve security incidents, chances are it’s already on our radar.
 It’s pretty straightforward for us to add mainstream SIEM, network detection or endpoint detection and response (EDR) products.
-If it’s something else, let us know and we’ll tell you how we’d approach it.

 Can you integrate with my ticketing system?